mubarizahmed/iirc/design/readme.md

 ## Schematics

+### Power Circuitry
+The power circuitry features the protection IC, HY2112.
+It is compatible with a single cell configuration, and will protect the battery from over-current and over discharging.
+It also features a capacitor, to stabilize the output of VDD, a high-rated resistor to limit the current in the event of a high voltage charger being connected.

 ### IR Receiver Circuit
 The IR reciver circuit is quite simple with the TSOP38438 pins connected to the 3.3V, GND and GPIO pins of the ESP32.
 The circuit is shown below: